yogevshalmon/allsat-circuits/README.md

 HALL is an AllSAT enumeration tool for single output combinational circuits in AIGER format.

-If you use this tool, please cite our paper "AllSAT for Combinational Circuits" (to be published).
+If you use this tool, please cite our paper Dror Fried, Alexander Nadel, Yogev Shalmon, "AllSAT for Combinational Circuits", SAT'23.
 Check the [**References**](#references) section for additional details.

 ## Summary

-This tool *HALL*, given a combinational circuit in AIGER format with a single output whose evaluates to 1, generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
+Given a combinational circuit in AIGER format with a single output which evaluates to 1, *HALL* generates an AllSAT enumeration, that is, it generates all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
 For more information about the AIGER format please visit the page: http://fmv.jku.at/aiger/.

-The solutions are represented using assignments to the inputs only, meaning only the circuit inputs are enumerated.
+The solutions are generated in anytime hashion.
+They  are represented using assignments to the inputs only, that is, only solutins to the the circuit inputs are enumerated.
-The tool utilizes **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignment is satisfying regardless of the variable's value, allowing for succinctly describe multiple assignments.
+The tool utilizes **ternary** logic, which extends the standard Boolean Logic values 0 and 1 with an additional value called the don't-care value (denoted by X), which means that the assignment is satisfying regardless of the variable's value, allowing for succinctly represent solutions.

-Internally, incremental sat solver - "intel_sat_solver" is being used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.
+Internally, the incremental SAT solver - "Intel SAT(R) Solver" is being used, please check the repository https://github.com/alexander-nadel/intel_sat_solver for more details.

-The solutions returned from HALL can be either disjoint(no overlap) or non-disjoint(may overlap), please check the section [**disjoint and non-disjoint solutions**](#disjoint-and-non-disjoint-solutions) under [**How to use HALL**](#how-to-use-hall) for more info.
+The solutions returned by HALL can be either disjoint (no overlap) or non-disjoint (may overlap), please check the section [**disjoint and non-disjoint solutions**](#disjoint-and-non-disjoint-solutions) under [**How to use HALL**](#how-to-use-hall) for more info.

-HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, please check [**HALL algorithms**](#hall-algorithms) for more details.
+HALL implements different algorithms, please check [**HALL algorithms**](#hall-algorithms) for more details.

 ## How to build HALL